About Mastering and Enjoying Home Cooking. Drink, Cook, and Live Well!

 Bruschetta di Pomodori Basilica (Tomato and Basil)

-Bruschetta are toasted over coals or grilled while for crostini the bread is sautéed in olive oil.
+Bruschetta are toasted over coals or grilled, while for crostini, the bread is sautéed in olive oil.
 Either way the results are excellent.
 The tomatoes used should be perfectly ripe, fragrant and firm.

 Best extra sourdough bread cut thin (1/4”)1